The Cook County Department of Environment and Sustainability works to improve the quality of the environment for all residents of Cook County.

 Certificate of Operation (COO)

-The Certificate of Operation (COO) payment deadline for 2021 COO is August 13, 2021.
-All payments for your Certificate of Operation (COO) shall be submitted through the electronic permit processing portal.
+Annual payment for a Certificate of Operation (COO) is required if your commercial or industrial facility operates any fuel-burning equipment, process equipment, storage tanks or air pollution control devices.
+All payments for your COO shall be submitted through the electronic permit processing portal.
 Further details can be found here.

 You may apply for permits online – see the menu at right on this page.
 If you need help, email contact information can be found on each page.